kaibrune/mass-unfollow-linkedin/README.md

 ### Step 1: Open follower page

 First off, we need to find all the people, organisations and hashtags you follow.
-Therefore visit [www.linkedin.com/feed/following](www.linkedin.com/feed/following).
+Therefore login to LinkedIn and visit [https://www.linkedin.com/feed/following](https://www.linkedin.com/feed/following).

 ### Step 2: Open browser console